-7.1.2.8 "Authority key identifier" (authority Keyldentifier) extension
+7.1.2.8 "Authority key identifier" (authorityKeyldentifier) extension

-In end-entity certificates, the "authority key identifier" extension contains an SHA-1 hash value as the attribute value.
+In end-entity certificates, the "authority key identifier" extension contains a SHA-1 hash value as the attribute value.
 This hash value corresponds mathematically to the value of the "subject key identifier" of the certificate from the hierarchically higher level certification instance (CA).